ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 (mainly in devices level), so alarms do not always tell the status of services or the root causes.
 As described in {{?RFC8632}}, alarm management act as a starting point for high-level fault management.
-While incident management often works at the network level, so it's possible to have enough information to perform correlation and service impact analysis.
+While incident management often works at the network level, so it is possible to have enough information to perform correlation and service impact analysis.
 Alarms can work as one of data sources of incident management and may be aggregated into few amount of